-An absence (or partial absence) does not preclude students from completing assignments as expected or according to completion timelines.

-Multiple Absences: Students who are absent from two or more consecutive or non-consecutive sessions in a residency can no longer earn points for assignments due that day and beyond after the second absence.
+An absence (or partial absence) does not preclude students from completing assignments as expected or according to completion timelines longer earn points for assignments due that day and beyond after the second absence.
 They will earn the grade based on their academic performance for the full point allotment of the course.
 Faculty will assign a letter grade of A through F. Students are required to follow the Course Drop Policy.